Snow Retention FAQ

 How do I know what system I need?

 Snow retention is designed on a job-by-job basis.
 It is difficult to determine exactly what is necessary just by standing in the yard looking up.
 The best way to ensure you have an effective system that is engineered based on your roof type, location, and various other factors is to get in touch with us here at Rocky Mountain Snow Guards and let our professionals design the system for you free of charge and at no obligation to buy.
-Click on the request a quote link at the bottom of the page and answer the questions and we can get started with your estimate today.
+Click on the Get FREE Quote link at the top of the page, answer the questions and we can get started with your estimate.

 What happens if my system fails?

 If your system is engineered by a professional at Rocky Mountain Snow Guards and all information provided by the customer is correct and verified, the chance of a system failure is virtually none.
-In the event of a failure on an approved system we designed, we cover that with a 50 year warranty that you can read below.
-We cannot however warrant against a contractor or home owner engineered system that we only sold the product on.
+In the event of a failure of an approved system we designed, we cover that with a 50 year warranty.
+We cannot however warrant against a contractor or homeowner engineered system that we only sold the product on.
 This is why it is important to allow us to design the system for your particular building.

 What about that big chunk of ice I get at the edge of my roof every year?

 That ice build up is actually called an "ice dam" (read more about Ice Dams on Wikipedia) and is caused by cooling at the eave of the roof that forms that ice block.
-This is a whole other area of concern and can be mitigated through the use of heat tape, installed by an electrician, and a snow retention system engineered by Rocky Mountain Snow Guards.
-Contact us for more information.
+Ice dams are not caused by nor alleviated by snow guards or snow fences.
+This is a whole other area of concern and can be mitigated through the use of heat tape or by adding insulation to the attic area.